Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 People often talk about the supposed muddy flavor of carp meat.

-The way to avoid this is through proper preparation and handling of the fish!
+The way to avoid this is to prepare carp the right way and handle of the fish correctly!

 There are two distinct phases to the preparation of carp.
 One takes place when you are out fishing and the other takes place when you get home.

 First, pick your body of water carefully.
-Clean, unpolluted water will give you the best, mildest tasting fish.
+Clean, unpolluted water will give you the best, mildest tasting fresh carp.
 Avoid stagnant ponds.

 Instead, seek out rivers and watersheds with good drainage and bio-diversity.